-The age of the late Wisconsin drift (deposited during the locally-termed Klak Creek glaciation; Fig. 3) is known from several 14C determinations from hummocky moraine belts and associated deposits in the western Ahklun Mountains.
+The age of the late Wisconsin drift (deposited during the locally termed Klak Creek glaciation; Fig. 3) is known from several 14C determinations from hummocky moraine belts and associated deposits in the western Ahklun Mountains.
 In the southwestern Ahklun Mountains, the late Wisconsin glaciation is well dated by 14C ages that bracket the sediment from a glacier-dammed lake that overflowed into Arolik Lake.
 The arrival to, and the retreat from, the maximum position reached by the Goodnews River valley outlet glacier are tightly constrained in lake sediment cores to between 24 and 22 ka (Kaufman et al., 2003).
 Four 36Cl ages from boulders on the terminal moraine in a nearby valley range between 21 and 19.6 ± 1.5 ka (Briner et al., 2001).
-Manley et al. (2001) report a minimum 14C age of 19.9 ± 0.3 ka for next-to-oldest hummocky drift belt deposited during the late Wisconsin.
+Manley et al. (2001) report a minimum ${}^{14}C$ age of 19.9 ± 0.3 ka for next-to-oldest hummocky drift belt deposited during the late Wisconsin.
 Thus, following the deposition of the terminal moraine between 24 and 22 ka, ice in the Ahklun Mountains deposited a second moraine just before 20 ka.

-Following several minor fluctuations and extensive ice stagnation, late Wisconsin glaciation in the Ahklun Mountains concluded with a late-glacial readvance represented by several small, single-crested vegetated moraines a few kilometers downvalley of extant glaciers in some, but not all, of the highest valleys in the range.
-In the Mt.
-Waskey valley (Fig. 5), a sediment core that penetrated to glacial-lacustrine mud in Waskey Lake has a basal 14C age of 11.0 ± 0.2 ka (Levy et al., 2004).
-The lake is impounded by the Mt.
-Waskey moraine.
-Briner et al. (2002) obtained exposure ages on nine granodiorite boulders (five 10Be ages, two 26Al ages, and two 10Be/26Al average ages) from this and from morphostratigraphically similar moraines in a neighboring valley.
-Excluding two old outliers, the moraines stabilized between 11.7 and 10.6 ± 0.8 ka.
-Because the basal age from Waskey Lake suggests that the moraines are older than 11 ka, the best estimate for their stabilization age is between 11.7 and 11 ka.
+Following several minor fluctuations and extensive ice stagnation, late Wisconsin glaciation in the Ahklun Mountains concluded with a Lateglacial readvance represented by several small, single-crested vegetated moraines a few kilometres downvalley of extant glaciers in some, but not all, of the highest valleys in the range.
+In the Mt Waskey massif (Fig. 5), a sediment core that penetrated to glacial-lacustrine mud in Waskey Lake has a basal 14C age of 11.0 ± 0.2 ka (Levy et al., 2004).
+The lake is impounded by the Mt Waskey moraine.
+Briner et al. (2002) obtained exposure ages on nine granodiorite boulders (five 10Be ages, two 26Al ages, and two 10Be/26Al average ages) from this and from morphostratigraphically similar moraines in a neighbouring valley.
+Excluding two old outliers, the moraines stabilised between 11.7 and 10.6 ± 0.8 ka.
+Because the basal age from Waskey Lake suggests that the moraines are older than 11 ka, the best estimate for their stabilisation age is between 11.7 and 11 ka.

-Late Wisconsin ELAs have been estimated from reconstructed cirque and valley glaciers surrounding, and independent of, the Ahklun Mountains ice cap (Manley et al., 1997).
-These ELAs range from 600-800 m asl in the north, to 280-480 in the southwest, and average 540 ± 140 m asl, roughly 200-400 m lower than the ELAs of modern glaciers in the highest portion of the Ahklun Mountains.
-The gradient of the ELAs sloped 1.7 to 2.5 m km-1 toward the southwest during the late Wisconsin (Manley et al., 1997).
-In the western Ahklun Mountains, several early Wisconsin valley glaciers have reconstructed ELAs that are 50-90 m lower than late Wisconsin ELAs using the same techniques (Briner and Kaufman, 2000).
+Late Wisconsin ELAs have been estimated from reconstructed cirque and valley glaciers surrounding, and independent of, the Ahklun Mountains ice cap using the accumulation area ratio method (Manley et al., 1997).
+These ELAs range from 600-800 m a.s.l. in the north to 280-480 in the south-west, and average 540 ± 140 m a.s.l., roughly 200-400 m lower than the ELAs of modern glaciers in the highest portion of the Ahklun Mountains.
+The gradient of the ELAs sloped 1.7 to 2.5 m km-1 toward the south-west during the late Wisconsin (Manley et al., 1997).
+In the western Ahklun Mountains, several early Wisconsin valley glaciers have reconstructed ELAs that are 50-90 m lower than late Wisconsin ELAs (Briner and Kaufman, 2000).